Category:Scraping Tools

 We sent hundreds of requests to each domain for every API provider, all at the same time of day across multiple test runs.
 This eliminated variables like server load fluctuations or temporary IP reputation issues.

-Success wasn’t just about getting a 200 status code.
+Success doesn't solely rely on a 200 status code.
 We also validated the HTML response for specific elements that prove the page loaded correctly, which was an existing feature in the repo.
 Some providers returned 200 OK responses with missing content or challenge pages, which we marked as failures.

 1. Bright Data